Boeing CEO Says Company Focused On Safety, Wont Discuss Financial Targets - UrduPoint

 "Let's take the pressure off everybody," he said, adding that the company will discuss its forecast "when the time is right."

+Boeing said in a securities filing that it was "unable to reasonably estimate" the impact of the Alaska Airlines incident as it works to meet the expectations of its regulator, the Federal Aviation Administration.

-The comments came as Boeing reported a $23 million loss in the fourth quarter, which was smaller than expected.
+The company reported a $23 million loss in the fourth quarter, which was smaller than expected.
 Revenues rose 10 percent to $22 billion.

 For all of 2023, Boeing lost $2.2 billion, its fifth straight loss in a slump that began with the lengthy grounding of the 737 MAX following two fatal crashes in 2018 and 2019 that claimed 346 lives.

-Despite the loss, Boeing shares jumped six percent near midday.
+Despite the loss, Boeing shares jumped 5.3 percent.
 Shares had fallen nearly 20 percent since January 5 prior to Wednesday's results.

 The Alaska Airlines accident has put Boeing back under the microscope, with lawmakers questioning Calhoun last week on Capitol Hill in the company's most challenging episode since the MAX crashes.